BlaiMelendezCatalan/BAT/README.md

 8. Open http://localhost:8003/annotation_tool/ http://localhost:8003/annotation_tool/ or **http://<your_server>:8003/annotation_tool/** in your browser.
 You can change the port in dev.yml.

-9. To close it open a new terminal, go to the directory of the repository and type:
+9. To close BAT, open a new terminal, go to the directory of the repository and type:

 `$ (sudo) docker-compose down`